victoryang00/avx512-z690-aorus-master/README.md

 Enables AVX-512 instruction set - rename .fd to gigabyte.bin on a FAT32 usb stick and flash with Q-Flash button on motherboard afterwards.

 ## Requirements
-* A 12th-Gen Intel CPU that has P-Cores with AVX-512 (For more information how to find out if your CPU has it, [Click here](https://github.com/zingaburga/alderlake_avx512/wiki)) Need to disable SMT and E cores in my case
+* A 12th-Gen Intel CPU that has P-Cores with AVX-512 (For more information how to find out if your CPU has it, [Click here](https://github.com/zingaburga/alderlake_avx512/wiki)) Need to add kernel option `dis_ucode_ldr` for ubuntu.

 ## Instructions